lawrennd/old_talks/_ml/includes/making-parameters-non-parametric-illustration.md

 \subsubsection{Modelling $\mappingFunctionVector$}

-\notes{In conclusion, for a non parametric framework, our model for
+\notes{In conclusion, for a nonparametric framework, our model for
 $\mappingFunctionVector$ is predominantly in the covariance function
 $\kernelMatrix_{\mappingFunctionVector\mappingFunctionVector}$.
 This is
 our data model.
 We are assuming the inducing variables are drawn from a